KhronosGroup/Vulkan-Hpp/README.md

 * Use CMake to generate a solution or makefile for your favourite build environment
 * Launch the build

+# Samples
+Brad Davis started to port Sascha Willems Samples to vkcpp.
+You can find his work in his [repository](https://github.com/jherico/Vulkan).

 # Providing Pull Requests

 NVIDIA is happy to review and consider pull requests for merging into the main tree of vkcpp for bug fixes and features.
 Before providing a pull request to NVIDIA, please note the following: